-Vision Alignment & Inspection system for Semi-Automatic Screen Printers
+Vision Alignment & Inspection system for TF-100 Semi-Automatic Screen Printers

-The VA100 is a manually adjusted alignment and inspection system designed for use with MPS's semi-automatic screen printer models TF-100, and SP-1500.
-The closed-circuit monochrome system includes two video cameras mounted on self locking, adjustable arms, 17" flat screen monitor, image splitter, and 2 LED ring lights mounted to the zoom lens with an adjustable intensity dimmer.
+The VA100 is a manually adjusted alignment system designed for use with MPS's semi-automatic screen printer models TF-100, and SP-1500.
+The closed-circuit color camera system includes two video cameras mounted on high precision ball spline and linear rail bearings for X and Y. Individual toggle switches for each camera and axis pneumatically lock the cameras in place.

 After the normal setup routine for the screen printer has completed, the operator establishes the alignment targets for the production run using the VA100.
 First, the operator selects two pad patterns from opposite corners of the PC board as targets and then rough aligns the camera positions until the selected targets appear on the video monitor.
 The light source is easily adjusted until the sharpest image of the selected pattern is obtained.